Giuseppe Saronni: Career

 Born in Novara, Piedmont, Saronni turned professional in 1977.
-During his career, that lasted until 1989, he won 193 races.
-In Italy he gave birth to a famous rivalry with Francesco Moser, like those of Alfredo Binda with Learco Guerra, and Fausto Coppi with Gino Bartali.
+During his career, which lasted until 1989, he won 193 races.
+In Italy, he gave birth to a famous rivalry with Francesco Moser, like those of Alfredo Binda with Learco Guerra, and Fausto Coppi with Gino Bartali.
 He competed in the team pursuit event at the 1976 Summer Olympics.

-In 1982 he won the World Cycling Championship at Goodwood, England, beating American Greg LeMond and Irishman Sean Kelly.
+In 1982, he won the World Cycling Championship at Goodwood, England, beating American Greg LeMond and Irishman Sean Kelly.
 His final sprint was so impressive that it gained him the nickname of La fucilata di Goodwood - "the gunshot of Goodwood".
 The previous year he had won a silver medal, as he had been overcome in the final by Freddy Maertens of Belgium.
-In 1982 Saronni also won the Giro di Lombardia.
+In 1982, Saronni also won the Giro di Lombardia.

-At the beginning of 1983 another a striking attack on the Poggio climb gave him the Milan–San Remo classic, after three consecutive second places in that race.
+At the beginning of 1983, another striking attack on the Poggio climb gave him the Milan–San Remo classic, after three consecutive second places in that race.
 This was Saronni's last great classics victory.